 Students who wish to leave their graduate program should inform the department of such plans in writing so that a Voluntary Withdrawal form may be submitted on their behalf.
+Please note that voluntarily withdrawing from your program does not automatically withdraw you from coursework.
+You must also withdraw from all classes in Enroll & Pay via the "Withdraw from the University" option.

-Deadlines for adding, changing, dropping, or withdrawing from courses entirely, as well any fines associated with the change, are set by the University.
+Deadlines for adding, changing, dropping, or withdrawing from all courses, as well any fines associated with the change, are set by the University.
 Deadlines vary from year to year.
 Students should carefully review the current Academic Calendar.